 What Is a Catchy Headline?

 A catchy headline is persuasive copy with a traceable impact on user interaction.
-This means that if you spend some time working on crafting the perfect headline for your project, you can cut through all the noise out there and stand out.
+This means that if you spend some time working on crafting the perfect headline for your project, you can cut through the noise and stand out.

-A strong headline is, more often than not, the catalyst for a project’s success.
-For that reason, a great piece of content needs an equally great headline.
+A strong headline can, more often than not, determine how well a piece will perform.
+For that reason, great content needs an equally great headline.

 Why Catchy Headlines Matter